My pet has a heart murmur – what does this mean?

 What is a congenital murmur vs. an acquired murmur?

 A congenital murmur is a murmur in a pet that is present from birth or near it.
 Congenital murmurs are associated with heart defects that the pet was born with.
-However, sometimes veterinarians fail to hear a congenital murmur in a puppy and the defect is only detected later in life.
+However, sometimes puppies aren't examined by a veterinarian, or a congenital murmur is overlooked in a puppy and the murmur and defect are first detected later in life.

 An acquired murmur is a murmur that a pet acquires during their life.
 These can be benign, but more often (especially in dogs) are associated with developing heart disease.